-Where council has no record of an approval to install an OSMS than a condition report including diagrams and dimensions is required to be submitted as an Acknowledgment of Works application.
+Where council has no record of an approval to install an OSMS than a condition report including diagrams and dimensions is required to be submitted.
 Council will determine from that information and the risk assessment process if an upgrade or replacement is required.